-For example, offer free shipping when someone spends over a certain amount, set minimum order-size discounts like BOGO deals, or cut prices on certain categories to help move inventory.
+For example, offer free shipping when someone spends over a certain amount, set minimum order-size discounts like BOGOF deals, or cut prices on certain categories to help move inventory.

 Spreading the word about your store can be as easy as just sharing your expertise.
 As eBay puts it, “You’re already a knowledge expert in your category—why not share it with others?”